brevzin/cpp_proposals/2036_lambda_scope/lambda-scope.md

 - [3.1]{.pnum} If `P` is in `E`'s function parameter scope but not its _parameter-declaration-clause_, then the type of the expression is the type of the class member access expression ([expr.ref]) naming the non-static data member that would be declared for such a capture in the closure object of `E`.
 - [3.2]{.pnum} Otherwise (if `P` either precedes `E`'s function parameter scope or is in `E`'s _parameter-declaration-clause_), the program is ill-formed.

-Otherwise (if there is no such _lambda-expression_ `E`), the type of the expression is the type of the result.
+Otherwise (if there is no such _lambda-expression_ `E` or the entity is not local), the type of the expression is the type of the result.
 :::

 Extend the example in [expr.prim.id.unqual]{.sref}/3 to demonstrate this rule: